-As EUV lithography is becoming more widely adopted, pellicles made from new materials will be essential to withstand harsh lithography environments, such as high NA\ and high-output lithography, required to further reduce the size and increase the production efficiency of semiconductors.
-To meet such needs. we have decided to accelerate our materials innovation and establish mass production facilities at the Iwakuni-Ohtake Works as a step toward commercializing CNT pellicles that have both optimization high EUV transmittance (92% or above) and light resistance for exposure output of over 1kW (the construction is scheduled to be completed in December 2025).
+As EUV lithography is becoming more widely adopted, pellicles made from new materials will be essential to withstand harsh lithography environments, such as high NA and high-output lithography, required to further reduce the size and increase the production efficiency of semiconductors.
+To meet such needs. we have decided to accelerate our materials innovation and establish mass production facilities at the Iwakuni-Ohtake Works as a step toward commercializing CNT pellicles that have both Materials innovation high EUV transmittance (92% or above) and light resistance for exposure output of over 1kW (the construction is scheduled to be completed in December 2025).
 By adding next-generation products to its lineup alongside conventional EUV pellicles, we will respond to the most advanced needs.
+NA: An abbreviation of "numerical aperture," a term for a number that quantifies a lens' ability to concentrate light-including the lens' brightness, resolution, and depth of fucus.
+The larger the number, the more light rays a lens is able to capture, and the better it is able to narrow that light down to a small point.
+LSI photomask market forecast Source: TechInsights Inc.